benkyd/inferno-hart/README.md

 - OpenGL, utilised with GLAD and GLFW
 - ImGui for lovely GUI
-- SPDLog for lovely logging
+- YOLO for lovely logging

 ## Acknowledgements